Senate GOP struggles to unify behind coronavirus relief bill amid dispute over DeVos education policy

 The dispute is already creating headaches at the beginning of a four-week sprint, when lawmakers are hoping to unify behind a coronavirus relief package as well as a government spending measure.
 They tried, but failed, to reach agreement on a relief bill in late July and August.
 And if they don’t agree on a government spending package by the end of September, a partial government shutdown will begin in October.

+Top officials in both parties are already discussing stop-gap legislation that would prevent a shutdown by extending government funding at existing levels even if there’s not a coronavirus deal.
+Staff-level talks on such a “continuing resolution” were set to begin Friday.
+Republicans and the White House want the stop-gap bill to extend spending into mid-December, but Democrats have not yet made any decisions on what timeframe to support, according to two congressional aides with knowledge of the talks, who spoke on condition of anonymity to discuss private negotiations.

-Senate Majority Leader Mitch McConnell (R-Ky.) hopes to bring the relief legislation to the Senate floor next week, and leaders are still trying to resolve the dispute about the education policy change.
+As those talks begin, Senate Majority Leader Mitch McConnell (R-Ky.) hopes to bring the separate GOP coronavirus relief legislation to the Senate floor next week, and leaders are still trying to resolve the dispute about the education policy change.

 The Cruz-backed provision would use the tax code to reimburse donations to state-level scholarship funds, which help families pay for private school tuition and other educational expenses.
 Under the proposal, donors would get their money back in the form of a 100 percent tax credit.